ysunaw/Interactive-Lab-Hub/Final Project/README.md

 We separated the code into two separate files for each player (`connect-4-O.py` and `connect-4-X.py`).
 The one playing the chess O will be the one that makes the first move.

+- Making your move

+To make a move the player needs to update

 - Communication

 The `on_connect` and `on_message` functions are used for communicating what move they are making.
 Each side acts as both the sender and the receiver: they send a message right after a valid move is made (i.e. a touch sensor representing a column that is not full is triggered), and they keep monitoring the messages and get informed when their opponent has made a move.